 Certain statements contained in this Annual Information Form constitute forward-looking statements or information (collectively, "forward-looking statements") which are based upon the Company's current internal expectations, estimates, projections, assumptions and beliefs as at the date of such statements of information, including, among other things, assumptions with respect to production, future capital expenditures and cash flow.
 These statements relate to future events or the Company's future performance.
 All statements other than statements of historical fact may be forward-looking statements.
 Forward-looking statements are often, but not always, identified by the use of words such as "seek", "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "predict", "potential", "target", "targeting", "intend", "could", "might", "should", "believe" and similar expressions.
-These statements are not quarantees of future performance and involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information.
+These statements are not guarantees of future performance and involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in the forward-looking statements or information.
 The Company believes that the expectations reflected in those forward-looking statements are reasonable but no assurance can be given that these expectations will prove to be correct and such forward-looking statements included in this Annual Information Form should not be unduly relied upon.
 By its nature, forward-looking information involves numerous assumptions, known and unknown risks and uncertainties, both general and specific, that contribute to the possibility that the predictions, forecasts, projections and other forward-looking statements will not occur.
 These statements speak only as of the date of this Annual Information Form.
 In particular, this Annual Information Form contains forward-looking statements pertaining to, but not limited to, the following:

-- the quantity of reserves and resources; - the performance and characteristics of the Company's oil and natural gas properties; - drilling inventory, drilling plans and timing of drilling, re-completion and tie-in of wells; - oil and natural gas production levels; - productive capacity of wells, anticipated or expected production rates and anticipated dates of commencement of production; - capital expenditure programmes; - plans for facilities construction and completion of the timing and method of funding thereof; - projections of market prices and costs; - drilling, completion and facilities costs; - results of various projects of the Company; - timing of development of undeveloped reserves; - supply and demand for oil and natural gas; - commodity prices; - ability to realize forecast prices for gas production; - access to existing pipelines; - the quantum of, and future net revenues from, natural gas and natural gas liquids reserves;
+- the quantity of reserves - the performance and characteristics of the Company's oil and natural gas properties; - drilling inventory, drilling plans and timing of drilling, re-completion and tie-in of wells; - oil and natural gas production levels; - productive capacity of wells, anticipated or expected production rates and anticipated dates of commencement of production; - capital expenditure programmes, including work programmes related to licences; - plans for facilities construction and completion of the timing and method of funding thereof; - projections of market prices and costs; - drilling, completion and facilities costs; - results of various projects of the Company; - timing of development of undeveloped reserves; - supply and demand for oil and natural gas; - commodity prices; - ability to realise forecast prices for gas production; - access to existing pipelines; - the quantum of, and future net revenues from, natural gas and natural gas liquids reserves;

-- expectations regarding the Company's ability to raise capital and to add to reserves through acquisitions and development; - expected levels of royalty rates, operating costs, general administrative costs, costs of services and other costs and expenses; - the tax horizon of the Company; - future acquisitions and growth expectations within the Company; - treatment under government regulatory and taxation regimes; - the impact of governmental regulation on the Company relative to other oil and gas issuers of similar size; - the ability of the Company to obtain and retain the necessary regulatory licenses and approvals to operate its business as planned; - the Company's intention to farm out or sell its Georgian assets; - the Company's objective to supply gas to China through a newly built pipeline once operational; - realization of the anticipated benefits of acquisitions and dispositions; and - the anticipated successful completion of the Kazakhstan Farm-Out Agreement.
+- expectations regarding the Company's ability to raise capital and to add to reserves through acquisitions and development; - expected levels of royalty rates, operating costs, general administrative costs, costs of services and other costs and expenses; - the tax horizon of the Company; - future acquisitions and growth expectations within the Company; - treatment under government regulatory and taxation regimes; - the impact of governmental regulation on the Company relative to other oil and gas issuers of similar size; - the ability of the Company to obtain and retain the necessary regulatory licences and approvals to operate its business as planned; - the Company's intention to farm out or sell its Georgian assets; - the Company's ability to remedy its default in Tajik asset, and thus maintain its interest in BOC PSC; - the Company's ability to realise value from its Tajik asset whilst in default; - the successful completion of the Olisol Transaction, as defined herein; - the Company's objective to supply gas to China through a newly built pipeline once operational; and - the realization of the anticipated benefits of acquisitions and dispositions.